What are Behaviorally Anchored Rating Scales (BARS)?

-Behaviorally Anchored Rating Scales, also known as BARS, are a type of performance management scale that use behavior “statements” as a reference point instead of generic descriptors commonly found on traditional rating scales.
-Designed to add the benefits of both qualitative and quantitative information to the appraisal process, BARS measures an employee’s performance against specific examples of behavior that are given a number rating for the purpose of collecting data.
+A Behaviorally Anchored Rating Scale, also known as BARS, is a performance management scale using behavior “statements” as a reference point instead of generic descriptors found on traditional rating scales.

-Establishing specific behaviors for grading, are meant to give the rating a higher degree of accuracy relative to performance.
-This is because you’re relying on unique, individual behaviors required for each individual position within an organization, instead of behaviors that can be evaluated in any position across the board.
-It is presumed that using a rating scale with specific behaviors for selected jobs, minimizes the subjectivity in using basic ratings scales.
-We’ll take a closer look at this later to see if it’s true.
+Establishing specific behaviors for grading gives the rating a higher degree of accuracy relative to performance.
+This is because you’re relying on unique behaviors required for each position within an organization instead of behaviors evaluated across the board.

-For now, let us consider some examples of what BARS might look like.
+For now, let's dive into some examples of what BARS might look like.

 The job being appraised belongs to a customer service representative: